MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 1. Sign in to Dynamics 365 Remote Assist with your Microsoft Teams account.
 Your **Contacts** page displays.

-You can now use Dynamics 365 Remote Assist on your mobile device.
-Next, [Learn how to make calls](mobile-app/making-calls-with-ar.md).

 ## Next steps

 - [Set up Microsoft Teams on a PC or mobile for various scenarios](set-up-teams.md)